-This matter comes before the undersigned Special Deputy pursuant to the Petitioner's protest of the Respondent's determination dated February 24, 2010.
+This matter comes before the undersigned Special Deputy pursuant to the Petitioner's protest of the Respondent's determination dated August 24, 2010.

-After due notice to the parties, a telephone hearing was held on January 6, 2011.
-Two of the Petitioner's owners appeared and testified at the hearing.
-A tax specialist appeared and testified on behalf of the Respondent.
+After due notice to the parties, a telephone hearing was held on February 16, 2011.
+The Petitioner's owner appeared and testified at the hearing.
+A tax specialist II appeared and testified on behalf of the Respondent.
 The Joined Party did not appear at the hearing.